StackStorm/st2docs/docs/source/install/deb.rst

 Similarly, you can connect to auth REST endpoints with ``https://${EXTERNAL_IP}/auth/v1/${AUTH_ENDPOINT}``.

-You can see the actual REST endpoint for a resource in |st2|
-by adding a ``--debug`` option to the CLI command for the appropriate resource.
+You can see the actual REST endpoint for a resource by adding a ``--debug`` option to the CLI command for the appropriate resource.

-For example, to see the endpoint for getting actions, invoke
+For example, to see the endpoint for getting actions, invoke:

 .. code-block:: bash